richardburd/richardburd-cli-app/README.md

 ## Notes for My Instructor

+### Overview

 <p class='util--hide'> I started writing the URL scraping code on a single ruby file several weeks ago just to play around with Nokogiri a bit; that single ruby file (believe it or not) evolved into the whole program.
 I never created a Git Repo or setup a proper working environment because I wasn’t that comfortable with GitHub to be honest, and so I wanted to just get my code working.
 My strategy was to first get all the code working correctly and then make a proper Git repo and do some refactoring along the way.
 The tool I used to organize the whole thing is my 'process-flow illustration’ SVG file; both the illustration and the original ruby file of the fully-working program are <a href='https://drive.google.com/open?id=0B4e44pJ1yCAtRjdXcWNMaG56bDQ'>available here</a> on my google drive.</p>

+### Project Requirements

+This assignment asks us to do two things with data we pull from an external source:

+1. Implement a list view
+2. Implement a detail view

+This program accomplishes the first implementation by asking the user if they would like to view problematic weather, the program accomplishes the latter implementation by showing a list of all weather conditions associated with the timeframe queried.
+The first implementation will not execute if the weather is good for the specified time, so to make it run, the user must select “custom parameters” in the CLI and set the conditions to weather extremes; this will trigger the first implementation to execute and show the user results.